dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2914: Consumer protections are necessary within markets.
+### T2914: Regulations are necessary to protect consumers and ensure fair competition.

 |Support|
 |---|